sultan-alimov/Bulma/README.md

 # Bulma
-Made Bulma library in one compact file
+Bulma library in one compact file